2021 Acura Grand Prix of Long Beach: Race

 The race started at 3:00 PM ET on September 26, 2021.
 The first lap saw the first caution of the day being triggered, as Ed Jones hit the rear of Pato O'Ward's No. 5 Arrow McLaren SP car at the hairpin in Turn 11, causing O'Ward to spin in the wrong direction.
 Jones received a drive-through penalty for the incident.
 At the same lap, Ryan Hunter-Reay experienced a puncture in his right rear tire after contact with Colton Herta, prompting Hunter-Reay to pit, and Sébastien Bourdais spun and stalled his car.
 The caution lasted two laps and the race went underway again on lap 4.

 On lap 17, O'Ward came to a halt on the main straight and eventually retired from the race, due to a broken driveshaft sustained from the first-lap incident, effectively ending his championship hopes.
 A second caution was brought out, prompting numerous drivers to pit.
 On lap 25, the race was green flagged, with Hélio Castroneves leading the pack.
-One lap later, another caution was triggered, which lasted four laps, as Marcus Ericsson crashed into the wall in Turn 1, after dueling with Alexander Rossi.
+One lap later, another caution was triggered, which lasted four laps, as Marcus Ericsson crashed into the tire wall in Turn 1, after dueling with Alexander Rossi.
 On lap 34, Juncos Hollinger Racing's Callum Ilott spun his No. 77 into a run-off area.
 Ilott's spin prompted Castroneves to make his pit stop, in anticipation of a caution being brought out, but only a local yellow was flagged instead.
 As a result, Colton Herta took the lead from Castroneves.

 On lap 62, Oliver Askew and Conor Daly made contact on the back straight, causing Askew to crash into the tire barriers and Daly to wander into the run-off area.
 The incident brought out the fourth and final caution of the race, which lasted three laps.

 Colton Herta took the victory, finishing half a second ahead of polesitter Josef Newgarden.
 Chip Ganassi Racing's Scott Dixon took the final podium spot, with teammate Álex Palou finishing fourth behind him, clinching his first championship win.